Lancerhb2/cs315/README.md

 4. Run the sql command in `pokemon.sql` in the SQL query tab
     1. This creates a table called `pokemon`
     2. If you ever need to make changes, run the SQL query `DROP TABLE pokemon` to delete the table completely.
 Then rerun command in`pokemon.sql`.
+5. Repeat for all of the `.sql` files.
-5. Considering default settings are used, the website should work
+6. Considering default settings are used, the website should work

 ## Useful Tips for Programming
 1. The first 20 lines or so in "functions.php" allows php to output errors onto your html page.
 Very helpful for debugging.